 The public involvement process is contained in the Citizen Participation Plan (CPP).
-The CPP was adopted in the 2016-2020 Consolidated Plan.
+The CPP was adopted in the 2016-2020 Consolidated Plan and amended in May 2020 in response to the COVID-19 pandemic.
 The public participation process for the Annual Action Plan follows the CPP guidelines.